ACCOMMODATION FOOD & BEVERAGE TIPS FAQ ACTIVITIES PALLADIUM KIDS WEATHER

 http://www.vw18.de/Mex2010/bubbaontour.html

 Ala cartes are unlimited for all guests.
-There are reservations during Covid times for all.
-The beach BBQ, Punta Emilia seafood restaurant and Sumptuori show table require a reservation the day before.
+There are reservations requiredl.
+The Sumptuori show table require a reservation the day before.
 We used to suggest going before 7 pm or after 9.

 Dress code has been relaxed